piinalpin/piinalpin.github.io/2022/10/redis-sentinel-spring-lettuce-client/index.md

 And shutdown the container by typing command `docker compose down -v`

 ### Conclusion
 Thank you for reading this article.
 I explained this article by my experience for reasearch and documentation of High Availability with Redis Sentinel and Spring Lettuce Client.
 And also, maybe can be used high availability with redis sentinel solutions.
+You can find my source code [**here**](https://github.com/piinalpin/redis-sentinel-spring-boot).

 ### Reference
 - [High Availability with Redis Sentinel and Spring Lettuce Client](https://medium.com/trendyol-tech/high-availability-with-redis-sentinel-and-spring-lettuce-client-9da40525fc82)